-Adopting an ECM system allows your organization to manage the complete life cycle of your information, automating business processes, and make more informed business decisions.
-You can download my free eBook “Top 10 Guidelines For Choosing an ECM system” to help you choose the right solution for your organization.
+Adopting such a system allows your organization to manage the complete life cycle of your information, automating business processes, and make more informed business decisions.
+You can download my free eBook “Top 10 Guidelines For Choosing an enterprise content management system” to help you choose the right solution for your organization.

 In addition, if your organization don’t need all the modules, you can choose separate stand-alone application for each content administration tool needed.

-Choosing an ECM system can be an overwhelming task as nowadays the market has a big list of providers promising to be your digital transformation companion.
+Choosing an ECM software can be an overwhelming task as nowadays the market has a big list of providers promising to be your digital transformation companion.

-Unfortunately there is no “best ecm system”, it really depends on your organization’s needs, industry, and financial budget.
+Unfortunately, there is no “best enterprise content management software”, it really depends on your organization’s needs, industry, and financial budget.

 The Future Of Enterprise Content Management

-As technology evolves, new sources of data are being introduced for instance with Internet of Things (IoT), data can be collected from almost any piece of hardware connected to the internet and that will force strategies and tools to evolve and address the new challenges organizations are facing with managing their information.
+As technology evolves, new sources of data are being introduced.
+With the Internet of Things (IoT), data can be collected from almost any piece of hardware connected to the internet.
+This will force strategies and tools to evolve and address the new challenges organizations are facing with managing their information.

-- Automation and machine learning will provide new methods to capture, classify, and index information.
+- Automation and machine learning will provide new methods to capture (document metadata extraction), automatic document classification, and index information.

 - Blockchain technology can help in smart contracts, advanced security, and automated payment processes.